DataTacticsCorp/rcodec/README.md

 INSTALLATION

-rCodec requires the rJava and xlsxjars packages to be installed.
+rCodec requires the rJava package to be installed.

 rCodec can be acquired from GitHub using the following command: